Overdose-Digital/magento2-cms-management/README.md

 ## Managing by using xml files
    - Main purpose create and update cms-blocks/pages without editing via admin panel.
-        There are to types: cms_block_data.xml and cms_page_data.xml.
-Mainly they have same scructure, examples you can check under Overdose_CMSContent::etc folder.
+        There are two options:
+     1. Single file.
+        Use a single file for all pages/blocks.
+Block`s content should be placed in cms_block_data.xml, pages in cms_page_data.xml.

-        You can put you configuration files into:
+     You can put your configuration files into:

-            - MAGENTO_ROOT/app/etc/ (Recomended)
+        - MAGENTO_ROOT/app/etc/
+        - Overdose_CMSContent::etc/
+        - Overdose_CMSContent::etc/od_cms/

+     2. Split content by files.
+        Split content by files (by id/store or any other logic).
+Block`s content should be placed in a few files with strict mask - cms_block_data[your_id].xml, Pages in - cms_page_data[your_id].xml.
+For example - cms_page_data_home.xml, cms_page_data_no-route.xml.
+     This kind of configuration files should be placed only in Overdose_CMSContent::etc/od_cms/.

+   - Configuration files for blocks and pages mainly have the same structure.
+Examples you can find in:
+     - Overdose_CMSContent::etc/od_cms/cms_block_data.xml.sample
+     - Overdose_CMSContent::etc/od_cms/cms_page_data.xml.sample
-            - Overdose_CMSContent::etc folder
+     - Overdose_CMSContent::etc/od_cms/cms_page_data_no-route.xml.sample

    - CASE #1 Create block or page:

-        1. Add cms_block_data.xml(cms_page_data.xml) with desired configuration and save in app/etc folder (not forget to define 'version' attribute)
+        1. Add cms_block_data.xml(cms_page_data.xml) with desired configuration and save in app/etc folder (do not forget to define the 'version' attribute)

         2. Run console command (php bin/magento od:cms:upgrade) or php bin/magento setup:upgrade